erikhayry/Mobile-Images/mobile-images/readme.txt

 = Where do I post my feedback? =

-Post it at the plugin page: [EPT Empty Plugin Template ](http://1manfactory.com/ept)
+Post it at the plugin page: [IM MOBILE IMAGES ](http://1manfactory.com/IM)

 == Upgrade Notice ==